danielflower/danielflower.github.io/_posts/2015-02-03-Writing-a-responsive-site-by-hand-in-using-Chrome-as-an-IDE.md

 ---
 layout: post_page
-title: Writing a responsive site by hand in using Chrome as an IDE
+title: Writing a responsive site by hand using Chrome as an IDE
 ---

 So I recently started this blog and just picked a simple Jekyll theme which I just